anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 > 💡 Block-quote paragraph will also be included to highlight specific concepts, or for general remarks.

+We will be using different emojis to mark block-quote paragraphs of different nature.

+The most common one will be:

+> 💡 To highlight spotlight comments, generally used for further explanations, or
+> insightful considerations.

+But you will also find:

+> ✅ To mark the end of the coding part, so that we can proceed to run our example,
+> and discuss how it works.

+> 🎮 To emphasize that we will use, or open the JavaScript console
+> (_and_ 🎮 _is what you'd get if you search for "console" emoji_, ed.)

+and finally:

+> 🆕 When we will be highlighting differences or similarities between the current
+> version of PyScript, and PyScript "classic".

+## How to work with the hands-on exercises

 To work on the apps all that you'd need is a code editor with syntax highlighting, and a Web Browser.
 Any modern we browser would do!
 So please feel free to use the one you are feeling most comfortable with.
 I will be using Google Chrome, for the exact same reason.
-Therefore some references reported in the text (e.g. to the Web Inspector / JavaScript console) would need to be re-adapted to your web browser, accordingly.
+This means that some references reported in the text (e.g. to the Web Inspector / JavaScript console) may need to be re-adapted to your web browser, accordingly.

 When you are working on the hands on parts, I would strongly encourage you to _write_ yourself the code reported in the sections (_unless sometimes differently instructed_), rather than simply copying and pasting it.
 This would help you a lot in familiarizing with the code, and the new technology, especially if you are an absolute beginner.

 ## Table of Content